Frequently Asked Questions

 - How do I get advice regarding a disability or special arrangements for examinations?

 - How do I find out where things are in Oxford?

 - How do I use the College Library?

 - Where and when can I eat in College?

 - How do I use College laundry facilities?

 - How do I use College sports facilities (tennis/netball court, punts etc)?

-The current St Hilda’s Tutor for Graduates is Dr Helen Swift.
+The current St Hilda’s Tutor for Graduates is Dr Kerstin Hoge.
 The Tutor for Graduates is appointed by the Governing Body to look after graduate interests; these include such matters as academic problems, accommodation, and grants for research expenses.
 She is available to see graduates on these or any other matters.
 If posting notes or forms to her at the Lodge, please also notify her by email to avoid any delays.

 What is the role of your College Adviser?

 There was information in your Welcome Pack about who your College Adviser is (otherwise ask the Academic Office – see below).
 Find out something about them here.
-College Advisers are glad to help with any problems, particularly those which you might not normally take to someone in your department, including: pastoral support - or directing you to appropriate persons for assistance - on personal or coping issues; discussing difficulties you may be experiencing in your Department or Faculty and/or with your supervisor; generally keeping an eye on your progress (although not acting as a second supervisor); and perhaps general advice on applications for research funding, conferences and seminar attendance, publication and career plans.
+College Advisers are glad to help with any problems, particularly those which you might not normally take to someone in your department, including: pastoral support - or directing you to appropriate persons for assistance - on personal or coping issues; discussing difficulties you may be experiencing in your department or faculty and/or with your supervisor; generally keeping an eye on your progress (although not acting as a second supervisor); and perhaps general advice on applications for research funding, conferences and seminar attendance, publication and career plans.
 You will first meet your College Adviser during your first term, and you are encouraged to contact your College Adviser as and when you need advice or help.